 Why You Need to Protect Your Employees

 One of the weakest elements of any company’s cybersecurity is its employees.
-Employees are often referred to as the weakest link in a business security setup because of the way hackers attack their targets.
+Employees are often referred to as the weakest link in a business security setup because of how hackers attack their targets.

-According to PurpleSec, 98% of cyber attacks rely on the use of social engineering.
+According to PurpleSec, 98% of cyber attacks rely on social engineering.
 Social engineering is a method of cyber attack that relies on fooling human beings into helping hackers.
-You can learn more about the details of social engineering in our guide on the subject.
+You can learn more about social engineering in our guide on the subject.

-Because social engineering attacks rely on human error, the only way to prevent them is to educate your employees.
+Because social engineering attacks rely on human error, educating your employees is the only way to prevent them.

 Danger to Your Employees Is Danger to Your Business